 If you are a taxpayer, please also consider filling out and returning a Gift Aid form which will help us to reclaim 25p for every £1 you give.

-- Join us on 11 May 2021 to celebrate the work of the charity at our next annual Festival Service at St Paul's Cathedral and Festival Dinner at Merchant Taylors' Hall, both of which support the charity.
+- Join us on 11 May 2021 to celebrate the work of the charity at our next annual Festival Service at St Paul's Cathedral.

 - Become a Steward of the Festival, joining this historic group of individuals who organised the Festival in its early days in the 17th and 18th centuries and who now support its costs.
-Stewardship costs £50 a year minimum and enables your name to be included in the Order of Service and a ballot to process in to the cathedral at the beginning of the service.
+Stewardship costs £50 a year minimum and enables your name to be included in the Order of Service and a ballot to process (when in-person services resume) into the cathedral at the beginning of the service.

 - Become a Governor of the charity, for a one-off donation of at least £100.
 This role involves holding the trustees to account, being an ambassador for the charity, and an advocate of our work.

 - You might also wish to remember the charity in your will.